calbert1209/challenges/challenge-react/README.md

 a lot of work into this.
 It is much more interesting to work on a project that mirrors real-life development work!
 I had a lot of fun. 😁

+I'm interested in Elixir, but no professional experience.
+I'm contemplating trying that challenge next, just for fun. 🤔